yahiakala/notion-task-loader/docs/general_instructions.md

 2. Update button text to indicate processing state
 3. Use no_loading_indicator to prevent the default loading spinner
 4. Restore button state after the operation completes
+5. Do not add alerts or other user feedback unless explicitly requested

 Example:
 ```python